pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli qualifier get --help` for details.

-* **enumerate** to enumerate all qualifier declarations within the namespace defined with this subcommand or the default namespace in the target WBEM server .
+* **enumerate** to enumerate all qualifier declarations within the namespace defined with this command or the default namespace in the target WBEM server .
 The output formats can be either one  of the :term:`CIM model output formats` or the table formats` (see :ref:`Output formats`).